Urinary cast: Hyaline casts

 The most common type of cast, hyaline casts are solidified Tamm–Horsfall mucoprotein secreted from the tubular epithelial cells of individual nephrons.
 Low urine flow, concentrated urine, or an acidic environment can contribute to the formation of hyaline casts, and as such, they may be seen in normal individuals in dehydration or vigorous exercise.
 Hyaline casts are cylindrical and clear, with a low refractive index, so they can easily be missed on cursory review under brightfield microscopy, or in an aged sample where dissolution has occurred whereas, though, phase contrast microscopy leads to easier identification.
 Given the ubiquitous presence of Tamm–Horsfall protein, other cast types are formed via the inclusion or adhesion of other elements to the hyaline base.

+In individuals with intact renal function, the detection of up to two hyaline casts per low-power field on microscopic urinalysis is considered physiologically normal; values exceeding this threshold frequently signify renal stress or early dysfunction, most commonly prerenal azotemia or increased tubular concentration secondary to dehydration.

 Granular casts

 The second-most common type of cast, granular casts can result either from the breakdown of cellular casts or the inclusion of aggregates of plasma proteins (e.g., albumin) or immunoglobulin light chains.
 Depending on the size of inclusions, they can be classified as fine or coarse, though the distinction has no diagnostic significance.
 Their appearance is generally more cigar-shaped and of a higher refractive index than hyaline casts.
 While most often indicative of chronic renal disease, these casts, as with hyaline casts, can also be seen for a short time following strenuous exercise.
 The "muddy brown cast" seen in acute tubular necrosis is a type of granular cast.